Gloria-M/multimodal-MER-dataset/README.md

 <img src="https://github.com/Gloria-M/multimodal-MER-dataset/blob/main/Images/tags_to_emotions.png" width=100%/>

-The [NRC VAD Lexicon](https://www.researchgate.net/publication/334118031_Obtaining_Reliable_Human_Ratings_of_Valence_Arousal_and_Dominance_for_20000_English_Words) comprises more than 20,000 english words with associated ratings of valence, arousal and dominance given by human annotators.
+The [NRC VAD Lexicon](https://www.researchgate.net/publication/334118031_Obtaining_Reliable_Human_Ratings_of_Valence_Arousal_and_Dominance_for_20000_English_Words) comprises more than 20,000 English words with associated ratings of valence, arousal and dominance given by human annotators.
 The annotators were presented with groups of 4 words from which, besides assigning real values of emotion dimensions, they had to choose two words following a  Best-Worst Scaling technique.
 The final scores for each word were obtained by using the real values along with the proportions the respective word was ranked as best or worst and scaling them to range 0 ..
 1.

 Using this resource, the 27 words representing emotions are embedded into valence-arousal space, taking into account their summed count at song-level.
 For every song, the valence and arousal scores extracted from the VAD Lexicon for each word are multiplied by the normalized count and the final ratings for the song are obtained by computing the average of the sum of the weighted values for valence and arousal dimensions: